Ways to Use 4 Different Types of Squash

 Application: The nice balance of starch and sugar as well as the dense, fine texture make the classic butternut squash highly adaptable to both sweet and savory dishes.
 It is delicious roasted, baked, boiled and mashed.
 The nutty flavor pairs well with browned butter, sage, curry blends and robust greens such as kale and chard.
 Complimentary flavors in sweet dishes include walnuts, maple syrup, brown sugar, cinnamon, nutmeg and orange fruit.

 Recipe: Butternut Squash Soup Shooters

 Color: Light yellow to yellow-orange.

 Texture: Dry and extremely stringy.
 In fact, the entire flesh breaks apart into tender strings when this squash is roasted.

 Flavor: Lightly sweet and nutty.

-Application: Spaghetti squash’s great advantage is that it is a fiber-rich, gluten-free, low-calorie stand-in for wheat and grain-based spaghetti pasta.
-To prepare, halve the squash, remove the seeds and roast with cut side down for a moist “spaghetti” or face up for a drier consistency.
-Don’t limit use of this squash to a spaghetti pasta stand-in though—spaghetti squash hash browns anyone?
+Application: Spaghetti squash’s great advantage is that it is a fiber-rich, gluten-free, low-calorie stand-in for wheat- and grain-based spaghetti pasta.
+To prepare, halve the squash, remove the seeds and roast with cut sides down for a moist “spaghetti,” or face up for a drier consistency.
+Don’t limit use of this squash to a spaghetti pasta stand-in though — spaghetti squash hash browns anyone?